The Romance of Certain Old Clothes: Plot summary

 The tale begins in the 18th century in Massachusetts.
 It features the Willoughby family (called Wingrave in the 1885 revision), consisting of a widowed mother, one son named Bernard, and two daughters.
 The girls, Perdita and Viola (changed to Rosalind in the 1885 version), are considered by the narrator to be equally beautiful.
-Respecting her late husband's wish, the mother sends Bernard to England to study at the University of Oxford, where he meets the American, Arthur Lloyd, with whom he becomes friends.
+Respecting her late husband's wish, the mother sends Bernard to England to study at the University of Oxford, where he meets the Briton, Arthur Lloyd, with whom he becomes friends.
 After his studies, Bernard returns home, accompanied by Lloyd.

 Both sisters fall in love with Mr. Arthur Lloyd, who then feels he must choose between them.
 The sisters vow not to be envious or angry at his choice.
 When Lloyd chooses Perdita, Viola is jealous but does not act on it.
 After the wedding, Mr. Lloyd leaves the now-pregnant Perdita at home when he attends the wedding of his brother-in-law, where he encounters his sister-in-law, Viola.
 Arthur receives a message that his daughter has been born but his wife's health is failing.
 Perdita, aware that she is dying and angry that her husband was with Viola on the day their daughter was born, makes Arthur promise to preserve the gowns she has saved in a chest for their daughter.
 She fears Viola will marry Lloyd and appropriate the dresses for herself.
 Arthur swears to Perdita that he will protect the chest and its contents until their daughter is old enough to wear them.

 After Perdita's death, Viola eventually marries Mr. Lloyd.
 A series of misfortunes follow, leaving them with significant financial losses and with Viola unable to bear children.
 At this time, Viola begins to pressure Arthur to open the chest.
 Arthur argues that he made a promise to Perdita and tells Viola that the matter is closed.
 However, Viola keeps asking for her late sister's wardrobe until Arthur gives in, in a fit of annoyance, and provides Viola with the key to her sister's chest, which is stored in the attic.
 When Viola has failed to attend dinner or respond to several of Mr. Lloyd's summons, he climbs the stairs to the attic, where the chest is kept, to look for her.
 In the attic, he finds Viola dead, on her knees in front of the opened chest, with ten hideous wounds inflicted by ghostly hands.